Trans K – 2nd Grade

 Field trips for Primary Module students are an integral part of their Science and Social Studies units.

-In years past, students visited Birch Aquarium, The San Diego Zoo, the La Mesa Police and Fire Department, La Mesa City Council Chambers, Legoland, the Rueben H. Fleet Science Center, Pumpkin Patch, Victoria’s Gardens, and various theater productions across the county.
+In years past, students visited Birch Aquarium, The San Diego Zoo, the La Mesa Police and Fire Department, La Mesa City Council Chambers, Legoland, the Reuben H. Fleet Science Center, Oma’s Pumpkin Patch, Victoria’s Gardens, and various theater productions across the county.

 Elementary Module trips Each trip for Elementary Module students is designed to encourage critical thinking skills, team building, and positive interactions with their classmates.

 Third graders visit Fletcher Hills Library-El Cajon as part of their preparation for writing book reports and research reports in Language Arts classes.
-In alternating years, third graders also visit the Barona Cultural Museum and the Kumeyaay Village as part of their study of Native American culture.
+Third graders also visit the Barona Cultural Museum and the Kumeyaay Village as part of their study of Native American culture.

 4th graders visit San Diego’s Old Town, the Mission at San Juan Capistrano, and they spend a full night aboard the Star of India.